 The mesh upper also added to the comfort by allowing refreshing air circulation to be set up in the shoes.
 Some testers reported the shoe to be narrowly designed from the heel and midfoot, but the improved breathability definitely helped to overcome that.
 Also, since the toe compartment turned out to be wide and roomy, this problem was eclipsed entirely.

 In regards to balance, the Gel Dedicate 5 shoes delivered satisfying results.
 The lightweight soling diminished the need for excessive balancing techniques, and also enhanced agility on the court.
 Not only that, it is one of the lightest tennis shoes around.

-Moreover, the shoes provided excellent traction control upon all types of courts, but seemed only to wear slightly after intense plays.
+Moreover, the shoes provided excellent traction control upon all types of courts but seemed only to wear slightly after intense plays.
 So if you are still a new or weekend player of tennis, you won’t have to worry about durability issues.

 6. Wilson Men’s Rush Pro 2.5